taebow/fastapi-simple-login/README.md

 make serve
 ```

-*It run the server at http://localhost:8080*
+*Run the server at http://localhost:8080*

 **Interactive documentation**